-- To be able to log in on the lab computers and access the storage systems, please fill out this form.
+- To be able to log in on the lab computers and access the storage systems, please fill out this form to request being added to the UiL OTS labs users group.
 If you will be collaborating with other users, know we provide project folders; network drives on which you can share project files with other members of that folder.
 We will arrange for a project folder to be created, or add you to an existing one.
-You can request this service using this form.
+You can request (access to) a project folder using this form.

-- Read about the folder structure of the lab storage in the how-to Storing and Accessing Research Data.
+- Read about the folder structure of the lab storage in the how-to Understanding (Research) Data Storage in the UiL OTS Labs.

 - Every lab user has a private folder or your lab home directory.
 No one but you has access to this folder.

 - Project folders are only accessible by members of that folder.
 Project folders are the best way to work together with other people on the same experiment.